-If you want an RV that you can take camping on the weekends that is small, fairly lightweight, yet has sleeping areas for a larger family, a hybrid travel trailers may be worth looking at.
+If you want an RV that you can take camping on the weekends that is small, fairly lightweight, yet has sleeping areas for a larger family, hybrid travel trailers may be worth looking at.

-But what is a hybrid camper?
+Well, what is a hybrid camper?
 A hybrid trailer takes a traditional hard-sided travel trailer and adds 'pop-outs' on one or both ends (front/back and sometimes sides) that has the bed(s).

 The pop-outs are manually opened and have fabric/mesh walls.

 The slide-out will have additional living space, whereas the pop-outs (up to 3) will have beds.

 - Length: 13 to 25 feet

 - Sleeping Capacity: Up to 6 people